Autonomous generative AI agents execute complex tasks with little or no human supervision. Agentic AI differs from chatbots and co-pilots.

 AI agents as computer users

 “Computer Use” aims to enable AI to interact with a computer like a person would.
-There are two avenues for AI agents to perform tasks like humans:
+This gives the flexibility to perform digital tasks without using OS- or web-specific APIs.

 - Performing OS graphical user interface (GUI) actions (Anthropic’s Claude, Microsoft’s OmniParser, etc).